Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

 We compare three cases.
 First, we replicate the results of \citetalias{Reichardt2020}, fixing cosmology and, effectively, reionisation.
 We then change the reionisation model for the one in Eq.~\eqref{eq:xe_param} but keep templates for the tSZ and kSZ spectra and sample their amplitudes at $\ell=3000$.
 Finally, we replace the templates by the RF-inferred tSZ and kSZ spectra, predicted at each iteration of the sampler.

-The top panel of Fig.~\ref{fig:atsz_aksz_templates} shows the resulting posterior distributions of the amplitudes of the tSZ and total kSZ power spectra at $\ell=3000$ and $143~\mathrm{GHz}$, labelled as $\mathcal{D}_{3000}^\mathrm{tSZ}$ and $\mathcal{D}_{3000}^\mathrm{kSZ}$, respectively.
+In the top panel of Fig.~\ref{fig:atsz_aksz_templates}, we show the resulting posterior distributions of the amplitudes of the tSZ and total kSZ power spectra at $\ell=3000$ and $143~\mathrm{GHz}$, labelled as $\mathcal{D}_{3000}^\mathrm{tSZ}$ and $\mathcal{D}_{3000}^\mathrm{kSZ}$, respectively.
 Maximum likelihood values, along with $68\%$ credibility intervals, are given in Table~\ref{tab:amp_fixed_cosmo}.
-Similarly to what was observed in \citetalias{PAPER1}, improving the way the tSZ and kSZ signals are modelled breaks the degeneracy between their amplitudes, leading to tighter constraints.
-We move from a $3\sigma$ measurement reported in \citetalias{Reichardt2020} to a $6\sigma$ measurement of the amplitude of the kSZ signal and the error bars are cut in half: $\mathcal{D}_{3000}^\mathrm{kSZ} = 3.5\pm 0.6~\mu\mathrm{K}^2$ ($1\sigma$).
+Similarly to what was observed in \citetalias{PAPER1}, including the cosmology dependence of the SZ spectra in the analysis limits the values their amplitudes can take and breaks their degeneracy, leading to tighter constraints.
+We move from a $3\sigma$ measurement reported in \citetalias{Reichardt2020} to a $6\sigma$ measurement of the amplitude of the kSZ signal and the error bars are cut in half: $\mathcal{D}_{3000}^\mathrm{kSZ} = 3.5^{+0.4}_{-0.2}~\mu\mathrm{K}^2$.
 The RF prediction of the kSZ signal allows to decompose it between the contribution of post-reionisation (late) and patchy signals.
-The bottom panel of Fig.~\ref{fig:atsz_aksz_templates} presents the probability distributions of their amplitude at $\ell=3000$.
+In the bottom panel of Fig.~\ref{fig:atsz_aksz_templates}, we present the probability distributions of their amplitude at $\ell=3000$.
 The former largely dominates the total kSZ power, contributing to about $86\%$ at $\ell=3000$ with $\mathcal{D}_{3000}^\mathrm{lkSZ}=3.1^{+0.1}_{-0.3}~\mu\mathrm{K}^2$.
 Because of its low amplitude, only an upper limit can be placed on the latter in this setting: $\mathcal{D}_{3000}^\mathrm{pkSZ}<1.5~\mu\mathrm{K}^2$ at 95\% confidence.
-Regarding the tSZ amplitude, the uncertainty is reduced by $40\%$ compared to \citetalias{Reichardt2020}, and we move from a $6$ to a $10\sigma$ measurement, such that $\mathcal{D}_{3000}^\mathrm{tSZ} = 3.3 \pm 0.3~\mu\mathrm{K}^2$ ($1\sigma$).
+Regarding the tSZ amplitude, the uncertainty is reduced by $40\%$ compared to \citetalias{Reichardt2020}, and we move from a $6$ to a $10\sigma$ measurement, such that $\mathcal{D}_{3000}^\mathrm{tSZ} = 3.3 \pm 0.3~\mu\mathrm{K}^2$.
 The distributions of other foreground parameters, shown in Fig.~\ref{fig:app_nuisance_reichardt_comparison}, are also impacted by the change in the tSZ and kSZ modelling.
 For example, the amplitude of the contribution of dusty galaxies to the observed temperature power spectrum is better constrained, whilst staying consistent with previous results.
 The constraints on the amplitude of the tSZ-CIB correlations do not change whether we use templates or not ($\xi = 0.07 \pm 0.03$), although the degeneracy of this parameter with $\mathcal{D}_{3000}^\mathrm{kSZ}$ and $\mathcal{D}_{3000}^\mathrm{tSZ}$ is lifted when templates are replaced by RF predictions.
 In agreement with \citetalias{Reichardt2020}, the data favour positive values of $\xi$, and a negative tSZ-CIB correlation, corresponding to an overdensity of dusty galaxies in galaxy clusters.